 Heads up: some of the links on this site are affiliate links.
 If you click and make a booking or purchase, I’ll make a commission (at no extra cost to you).
 I partner with companies I personally use and the $$ goes towards creating more awesome, free travel content.

 A gondola ride in Venice is a unique bucket-list experience but many people either think of it as too touristy or too expensive to include as part of their itinerary.
 I’ve taken a ride on a gondola twice now and both times I thoroughly enjoyed it.
 To me it’s totally worth it as part of the Venice experience.

 On my first trip to Venice I visited with friends and we were traveling on a budget.
 I’d heard all sorts of stories about how expensive gondola rides were and I didn’t feel it was worth breaking the bank.
 It’s the kind of thing I figured I’d reserve for a romantic holiday with a husband/wife/partner/lover, and it wasn’t one of those holidays.
 I didn’t quite imagine my first gondola ride to be with two Aussie friends I met backpacking in Europe.
 As it transpired, that was what happened.

-When we arrived at Camping Fusina, we met a group of backpackers who said they negotiated 60 euros for 20 minutes.
-They split it between 5 of them, so it was just over 10 euros each.
-Impressed that it didn’t cost hundreds of euros, we realised that maybe it was actually something we could afford to do.
-And since it’s definitely one of the best things to do in Venice I started to come round to the idea.
+When we arrived at Camping Fusina hostel, we met a group of backpackers who said they negotiated €60 for 20 minutes.
+They split it between 5 of them, so it was €12 each.
+Impressed that it didn’t cost hundreds of euros, we realized that maybe it was actually something we could afford to do.
+And since it’s definitely one of the best things to do in Venice I soon came around to the idea.

 ‘Official guide price’: 80 euros for 40 minutes